 It was highly publicized in various snowmobile magazines and online platforms, offering various tips and suggestions for new mountain riders.
 As a trail rider from Ontario, Canada, that trip was my first time learning to ride in the mountains.
 I sure learned a lot, and experienced some personal challenges, along with a great deal of fun and good times.

-After the first trip, Stephanie and I quickly got to work planning the next "Epic Snowmobile Adventure – Part 2."
+After the first trip, Stephanie and I quickly got to work planning the next "Epic Snowmobile Adventure—Part Two."
 I thought, what better way to continue the adventure than by bringing Stephanie to Ontario to experience a taste of my world?
 After learning about the "Top Secret Boondocking Location" at the Toronto Snowmobile & ATV Show, I was curious.
 What’s so secret about this place?
 I had to find out, and I couldn’t think of a better person to join me on this mission to unravel the secrecy than Stephanie.

 So the trip was planned, organized and we were ready to rock… until unseasonably warm temperatures last season caused us to cancel the trip.
 Disappointed, we maintained positive attitudes and rescheduled for this year, and so here we are.

-As the tables turned, Stephanie flew in to small town Sault St. Marie, Ontario, at the end of February with no idea what to expect.
-Our huge hug at the airport was testament of our friendship, and we picked off exactly where we left off.
+As the tables turned, Stephanie flew into small-town Sault St. Marie, Ontario, at the end of February with no idea what to expect.
+Our huge hug at the airport was testament to our friendship, and we picked off exactly where we left off.
 A quick lunch at the Breakfast Pig in Sault Ste.
 Marie gave us a chance to catch up over huge cups of coffee and delicious food (like pulled pork waffles), while we planned out our next few days.

 The drive up to Wawa was amazing, and only got us more excited for the adventure ahead.
 Cruising along Lake Superior, we gazed out the window with awe at the massive ice formations, lush trees heavy with snow, and growing snow piles.
 Stephanie had never seen ice huts before, as they aren’t common where she lives in Seattle, Washington, so she was thrilled to learn more about life on frozen lakes in Northern Ontario.